Myszyn/RPG/README.md

 RPG - this is a turn-based game.
-In this game we can attack enemies or protect yourself.
+In this game, we can attack enemies or protect ourselves.
 We can use magic too.
-If you want play this game download game files take to the same folder and open main.py file.
-This game is creating thanks "the Complete Python 3 Course: Beginner to Advanced!" course done by Joseph Delgadillo and Nick Germaine.
-I'am coding this game because I want increase my programer skills.
+If you want to play this game download game files, move them to the same folder and open the main.py file.
+This game is created thanks to "the Complete Python 3 Course: Beginner to Advanced!" course done by Joseph Delgadillo and Nick Germaine.
+I'm coding this game because I want to increase my programmer skills.